Damon Runyon: Death

-Runyon died in New York City from throat cancer in late 1946, at age 66.
 His body was cremated, and his ashes were scattered from a DC-3 airplane over Broadway in Manhattan by Eddie Rickenbacker on December 18, 1946.
 This was an infringement of the law but widely approved.
 The family plot of Damon Runyon is located at Woodlawn Cemetery in The Bronx, New York.

+Runyon, in his will, left to his former second wife his house in Florida, his racing stables, and the money from his insurance.
+He split in half the royalties from his works to his children and Grande.
+His daughter Mary was eventually institutionalized for alcoholism while his son Damon Jr., after working as a journalist in Washington, D.C., died by suicide in 1968.